DonRyu/Full-Stack-CRUD-WebApp/readme.md

 6. It will run at http://localhost:3001/ on your browser

 ## Troubleshooting

+* create-react-app's warning issue solution

+1. After you installed both frontend and backend's node modules Please go to react-scripts folder
+2. Find config > webpackDevServer.config.js
+3. In the file, you can see two functions 'onBeforeSetupMiddleware' , 'onAfterSetupMiddleware'
+4. Remove them and copy below code.

+setupMiddlewares: (middlewares, devServer) => {
+      if (!devServer) {
+          throw new Error('webpack-dev-server is not defined')
+      }

+      if (fs.existsSync(paths.proxySetup)) {
+          require(paths.proxySetup)(devServer.app)
+      }

+      middlewares.push(
+          evalSourceMapMiddleware(devServer),
+          redirectServedPath(paths.publicUrlOrPath),
+          noopServiceWorkerMiddleware(paths.publicUrlOrPath)
+      )

+      return middlewares;
+}

+5. Make sure there are no warnings

 * Make sure you type 'npm start' at root folder
 * Make sure there are no other applications are running on port 3000, 3001